EUGAIN

 Increasing female representation in the field is a grand challenge for academics, policymakers, and society as a whole.
 Although the problem is evident, progress has been invariably slow, in spite of all the momentum and impulse for change happening across Europe.

-The main aim of the European Network For Gender Balance in Informatics (EUGAIN) COST Action is to improve gender balance in Informatics through the creation and strengthening of a truly multi-cultural European network of academics working on the forefront of the efforts in their countries, institutions and research communities.
-We will be building on their knowledge, experiences, struggles, successes, and failures, learning and sharing what has worked and how it could be transferred to other institutions and countries.
+The main aim of the European Network For Gender Balance in Informatics (EUGAIN) COST Action, run from 19 October 2020 to 18 October 2024, was to improve gender balance in Informatics through the creation and strengthening of a truly multi-cultural European network of academics working on the forefront of the efforts in their countries, institutions and research communities.
+EUGAIN featured more than 160 members from over 45 countries, including 5 non-European ones.
+Building on their knowledge, experiences, struggles, successes, and failures, we worked on developing and sharing best practices as well as a set of guidelines to support policymakers in adopting gender balance in Informatics.

-Among other outcomes, EUGAIN will provide the academic community, policymakers, industry and other stakeholders with recommendations and guidelines to address the following key challenges:
+Among other outcomes, EUGAIN provided the academic community, policymakers, industry and other stakeholders with recommendations and guidelines to address the following key challenges:

 See Also